 Modern dating just might be safer now that the inventors of VELV have taken home the top prize in the 31st annual Paul J. Holloway Prize Innovation to Market Competition.

-Liquid Hops, an indoor hydroponic hop-growing facility that Jonathan Carrigan ’19 pitched as a more cost-effective way to supply small breweries with hops, took second place in the competition.
+Liquid Hops, an indoor hydroponic hop-growing facility that Jonathan Carrigan ’19 pitched as a more cost-effective way to supply small breweries, took second place in the competition.
 Carrigan says his company wants to both expand the versatility of eco-friendly farming using hydroponics and also help New England brewing thrive.